readium/readium-css/docs/CSS11-user_prefs.md

 Possible values: `readium-font-on` | `readium-font-off`

+To switch back to the publisher’s font, you can either change the value to `readium-font-off` or remove the flag.

 ### Advanced Settings

 Acts as an explicit switch to override the publisher’s styles.

-It must be set if the user changes `font-family` or `font-size`.
+It must be set if the user changes `font-family`, `font-size`, or any advanced setting.

-If you provide users with a “Publisher’s styles” toggle, it must be appended and removed accordingly.
+If you provide users with a “Publisher’s styles” toggle, it must be enabled and disabled accordingly.

 ```
 --USER__advancedSettings
 ```

 Possible values: `readium-advanced-on` | `readium-advanced-off`

+To switch back to the publisher’s styles, you can either change the value to `readium-advanced-off` or remove it.
+This will disable all advanced settings requiring the flag.

 ### Reading Modes